 Our mission is to bring to life in our Parish the Christian values of faith, hope and charity, and to promote the Gospel positively to the wider community in which we live (see full mission statement).
 We have over 150 volunteers in the parish who help in so many ways: in our Worship, in maintaining our buildings and offering hospitality, in care for the sick and social outreach, in prayer groups and formation groups.
-We are served by a Parish Priest, currently Fr Kevin Dring, a Parish Secretary, a Pastoral Assistant, a Parish Team and a Parish Finance & Fabric Committee.
+We are served by a Parish Priest, currently Fr Colin Wolczak, a Parish Secretary, a Pastoral Assistant, a Parish Team and a Parish Finance & Fabric Committee.
 Each area of parish life has people who are delegated with responsibility, working closely with the Parish Priest.

 Our Church: History of the Parish